pmsandhu/copy-pkg-json-webpack-plugin/README.md

 ## Options
-Options are passed as arguments to the `new CopyPkgJsonPlugin({ options })` constructor and must be an object containing either a **new** key with an object containing the key/value pairs you wish to populate your new package.json with, a **remove** key with an an array containing properties you want to remove from your existing package.json as strings and/or a **replace** key with an object containing the key/value pairs you wish to replace from your original package.json with.
+Options are passed as arguments to the `new CopyPkgJsonPlugin({ options })` constructor and must be an object containing either a **new** key with an object containing the key/value pairs you wish to populate your new package.json with, a **remove** key with an array containing properties you want to remove from your existing package.json as strings and/or a **replace** key with an object containing the key/value pairs you wish to replace from your original package.json with.
 You may optionally pass in the absolute path string to the ***directory*** containing your package.json file.
 The plugin defaults to process.cwd() path.
 See the NOTE section below for more information on specifying the package.json directory path.

 ```javascript
 new CopyPkgJsonPlugin(